kestra-io/docs/content/docs/15.how-to-guides/conditional-branching.md

 ---
 title: Conditional Branching
 icon: /docs/icons/tutorial.svg
-stage: Advanced
+stage: Intermediate
 topics:
-  - DevOps
-  - Python
+  - Kestra Concepts
 ---

 How to use the Switch task to branch the flow based on a value.